rubenhortas/rubenhortas.github.io/_posts/2022-11-12-force-hdmi-hotplug-in-a-raspberry-pi.md

 _*We also can find (or check) our configuration values at [Raspberry Pi documentation video options](https://www.raspberrypi.com/documentation/computers/config_txt.html#video-options)_

-Now we will need to edit the /boot/config.txt file (as root) and uncomment and configure the following values:
+Now we will need to edit the /boot/config.txt file (as root) and uncomment and set the following values:

 ```shell
 hdmi_force_hotplug=1